Hillel at University of Delaware

 Build your resume through a high-level internship based on your skills, interests and future plans.
 Intern four to five days a week alongside Israeli peers, immerse yourself in contemporary Israeli society, and make lifelong friends along the way.
 Experience Israel through Onward Israel’s exclusive day trips, overnights and seminars.
 In your free time, explore Tel Aviv’s incredible beaches, unparalleled foodie scene and exciting nightlife with a cohort of other UD students.
 When you return, look forward to reunions and reminiscing with your fellow participants.

 The program cost includes housing, medical insurance, a modest food stipend, and ground transportation.
 Participants will be required to pay a $350 security deposit prior to arriving in Israel via Credit Card or ACH via IGT’s payment portal.
 Deposits will be refunded after the trip, pending full completion of the program and good standing.

-All participants are responsible for the cost of and arrangement of their own flights.
+All participants are responsible for the cost and arrangement of their own flights.
 Participants should not purchase flights until approximately one month before the program begins.
 Participants are encouraged to purchase flights with a good refund policy or flight insurance.
 Onward Israel is not responsible for the cost of flights should the program be cancelled or shifted to be remote.

 *If this becomes a remote program, the program cost will change to reflect this shift in expenses.
 The program cost will then be $150.